KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli provider namespaces [COMMAND-OPTIONS] TargetID

-      Display the brand information for the providers defined by the options.
+      Display public namespaces for the provider.

-      The options include providerid which defines one or more provider id's to be displayed.
+      The targetID for the provider can be entered directly or by using the interactive feature (entering "?" for the targetid or the --interactive option) to pick the provider from a list.

-      The company options allows searching by company name in the provider base.
+      ex. smicli provider namespaces ?

     Options:
       -i, --interactive  If set, presents list of targets to chose.